Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 Can Guinea Pigs Eat Celery Strings?

-You don’t have to remove them before feeding your guinea pigs with celery.
+You don’t have to remove them before feeding your guinea pigs celery.

 - Calories: 15 (Calories from fat 0)